Last Updated on 3rd March 2025

 Since print news began, controversary and scandal have always hit the headlines.
 It’s human nature to engage with stories that are dramatic or different.
 It’s no different when it comes to social media – the bigger the story, the more engagement.
 In other words, if a young person posts something scandalous, emotive, or shocking about a teacher, that post is likely to get more attention.

-This can work as a feedback loop, with the original poster and/or other people vying to match or beat the popularity of the ‘first’ post.
+This can work as a feedback loop, with the original poster or other people competing to match or beat the popularity of the ‘first’ post.

 However, the reasons behind teacher-targeted bullying cannot be wrapped up by simply saying, ‘it’s just for attention’.
 In most cases, the reasoning is likely to be more complex.
 Some contributing factors include:

-Young people may also mistake the amount of anonymity provided by platforms like TikTok.
+Young people may also mistake the amount of anonymity provided by platforms like TikTok as an ensured protection from their identity being revealed.
 While it’s true that an account can be set up without providing any identification or a real name, that doesn’t mean the user can’t be tracked.
 Police have worked with social media platforms to find the identity of users posting harmful content, including teacher targeted bullying.

 Join our Safeguarding Hub Newsletter Network